DeSiGnEr46/entidad3/README.md

 # Entidad3

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
-Projecto desarrollado por Oliver López Olmedo como parte del Trabajo de Fin de Máster.
+This project was developed by Oliver López Olmedo as part of his TFM at the University of Málaga.

 ## Development server